New Patients (843) 371-5480

 Do I need gum surgery for bleeding gums?

 No. Most patients do not need gum surgery to reverse the symptoms of gum disease.
-Gum surgery is for patients with advanced cases of gingivitis and periodontitis, receding gums, deteriorating soft tissue, and severe infections.
+Gum surgery is for patients with advanced gum disease, receding gums, tissue damage, or severe infections.

 How often should I visit the dentist for gum disease treatment?